 A spousal rider gives your spouse coverage under your policy.
 In other words, you and your spouse will be covered under the same policy.

-Compared to buying a separate policy for your spouse, a spousal rider is less expensive.
+Compared to buying a separate life insurance policy for your spouse, a spousal rider is less expensive.
 For the most part, however, it offers less coverage than having two separate policies.

 Parent Protection Rider